Fall Movie Guide: Here are the films coming out from September to Christmas

 “Lost in the Jungle” (National Geographic Documentary Films, streaming Disney+/Hulu): E. Chai Vasarhelyi, Jimmy Chin and Juan Camilo Cruz's documentary chronicles a dramatic rescue for a four young siblings after a plane crash in the Colombian rainforest.

-“A Big Bold Beautiful Journey” (Sony Pictures, in theaters): Margot Robbie and Colin Farrell play lovers who travel back in time in Kogonada’s latest tender sci-fi drama.
+“A Big Bold Beautiful Journey” (Sony Pictures, in theaters): Margot Robbie and Colin Farrell play single strangers who, after meeting at a wedding, fantastically relive moments for their past in Kogonada’s latest tender sci-fi drama.
 Co-starring Kevin Kline and Phoebe Waller-Bridge.

 “The Lost Bus” (Apple TV+, in theaters; streaming Oct.
 3): Paul Greengrass directs this based-on-a-true-story drama about a school bus driver (Matthew McConaughey) and schoolteacher (America Ferrera) trying to save 22 children from California’s 2018 Camp Fire.